helrond/songs/_posts/2014-12-26-stranger_in_the_desert.md

 Pulling at my steps through the loose sand

 <div class="chorus">
-	When you are gone, I know you were there
+	When you are gone, I know you were there<br/>
-	A coyote running through my prayers
+	A coyote running through my prayers<br/>
-	And I know one day all will be revealed
+	And I know one day all will be revealed<br/>
 	And the space between mountains and sky will disappear
 </div>